 I had that rather bittersweet experience not so long ago, when I came across a stunning tutorial on how to make a doll’s house from natural materials.
 What an amazing project for my daughter and I to sink our teeth into, not to mention a really fun way to spend some quality time together.

 Or so I thought, until I got a rather ‘meh’ response from my now pre-teen. ”I don’t really like dolls houses, anymore Mum”, she said.

 It breaks my heart that there are so many windows of opportunity to be missed when it comes to parenting.
 But since we can’t wind back time and relive those moments, the only thing to be done is seize the day and make the most of it with the resources we have at hand.
-So here are ten super-fun experiences to try together before your children grow up.
+So here are ten super-fun experiences to try with kids, while they’re still children!

 1. Go Geocaching

 My daughter and I came rather late to the geo-caching craze, but once we gave it a shot, we were hooked.

 It involves looking for a ‘cache’ or container in a specified location- not all that different to an Easter egg hunt!
 When you locate the cache, you open it up to find a logbook where you can record your names.

 Often there will be a small toy or trinket which you can swap for another of greater or equal value.

 All you need to get started is a smartphone and a free account at Geocaching.

 If you have a more technologically- minded child as opposed to a nature baby, geocaching could be a great incentive to spend some time in nature and away from the screens.